radialsolutions/radialdocs/README.md

 - [x] Point, UDL and Partial UDLs supported for Strength
 - [x] Point and UDL supported for Serviceability
-- [ ] Partial UDL supported for Serviceablity
+- [x] Partial UDL supported for Serviceablity
+- [ ] Add percentage efficiency to the response

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)